kisalnelaka/ASAN/README.md

 ## Acknowledgments
 - Inspired by research on 3D molecular modeling and quantum chemistry datasets.
 - Thanks to the QM9 dataset contributors.

+## IF YOU HAVE THE ABILITY TO TEST WITH A LARGER DATASET, PLEASE TEST IT AND SHARE THE RESULTS WITH ME AT kisalnelaka6@gmail.com .